drogenlied/debian-pyvisa-py/docs/index.rst

 - ASRL INSTR
 - USB INSTR
 - TCPIP INSTR

-Soon we will be supporting:

 - USB RAW
 - TCPIP SOCKET

-And later:

 - GPIB INSTR

-If you want that `soon` or `later` becomes now, give us a hand!

 Are all VISA attributes and methods implemented?
 ------------------------------------------------

 No. We have implemented those attributes and methods that are most commonly needed.
 We would like to reach feature parity.
 If there is something that you need, let us know.

 Why are you developing this?